What Is Perm Press? A Complete Guide to This Laundry Setting

 Colorful clothes inside a laundry basket

-Dry cleaning is a cleaning process that uses chemical solvents (like perchloroethylene or hydrocarbon) instead of water to gently lift stains and dirt from delicate fabrics.
+Dry cleaning is a process that uses chemical solvents instead of water to gently lift stains and dirt from delicate fabrics.
 It’s ideal for garments that could shrink, stretch, or be damaged in a regular washing machine—such as wool coats, silks, and detailed formalwear.

 Dry cleaning prices in New York City can vary depending on the garment and the service provider.
 Here’s a quick breakdown of what you can typically expect to pay: